slindhult/Capstone-1/README.md

 ![Daily Average Pollutants](https://github.com/slindhult/Capstone-1/blob/master/Images/byday.jpg?raw=true)

 The EPA uses the Air Quality Index to determine the level of safety for the public.
 It is broken into five categories: Good, Moderate, Unhealthy for Sensitive Populations, Unhealthy, and Hazardous.
-As you can see below the majority of days were in the moderate level.
+On 65 days the level rose to  Very Unhealthy, 28 times in California, 13 in Pennsylvania, and 10 in Texas.
+The max Total AQI in the dataset was 218 in California for Ozone.
 You can check the current AQI here: https://airnow.gov/
 ![AQI Levels](https://github.com/slindhult/Capstone-1/blob/master/Images/leveldays.jpg?raw=true)